Taft–Katsura agreement: Main features of the Agreement

 Taft concurred that the establishment of a Japanese protectorate over Korea would directly contribute to stability in East Asia.
-Taft also expressed his belief that US President Theodore Roosevelt would concur in his views in this regard.
+Taft also expressed his belief that Roosevelt would concur in his views in this regard.

 There were three substantive areas of understanding in the conversation.
-Firstly, Taft said to Katsura that some supporters of Russia in America were publicly claiming that the recent war was a prelude to certain aggression by Japan against the Philippine Islands.
+Firstly, Taft said to Katsura that some supporters of Russia in America were publicly claiming that the recent war was a prelude to certain aggression by Japan against the Philippines.
 Taft stated that Japan's only interest in the Philippines would be to have the islands governed by a strong and friendly nation like the United States.
-Count Katsura strongly confirmed that was Japan's only interest in the Philippines and, since that was already the case, Japan had no aggressive interest toward the Philippines.
+Katsura strongly confirmed that was Japan's only interest in the Philippines and, since that was already the case, Japan had no aggressive interest toward the Philippines.

-Secondly, Count Katsura stated that Japan's policy in East and Southeast Asia was to maintain general peace, which should be achieved by a good understanding between Japan, the United States, and Great Britain.
+Secondly, Katsura stated that Japan's policy in East and Southeast Asia was to maintain general peace, which should be achieved by a good understanding between Japan, the United States, and Great Britain.

-Thirdly, Count Katsura stated that because Korean autonomy had resulted in Korea improvidently entering into agreements and treaties with other powers, which had been the cause of international complications leading to the war between Japan and Russia.
+Thirdly, Katsura stated that because Korean autonomy had resulted in Korea improvidently entering into agreements and treaties with other powers, which had been the cause of international complications leading to the war between Japan and Russia.
 Japan, therefore, felt constrained to preclude any possibility of Korean autonomy.
 Taft stated that the establishment of a suzerainty of Japan over Korea (the less powerful Korea paying tribute to or being somewhat controlled by the more powerful Japan), with Japanese military troops enforcing a requirement for Korea to enter into no foreign treaties without the consent of Japan, was a logical result of the war and would contribute to permanent peace in the East.
-Taft also stated that his opinions were his own but that he believed that Roosevelt would concur.
+Taft also stated that his opinions were his own, but that he believed that Roosevelt would concur.

+Katsura's announcement for Western audiences

+In an interview with the New York Times days later, Katsura explained that Japan's "policy in the Far East will be in exact accord with that of England and the United States."
+Japan will soon force "upon Korea and China the same benefits of modern development that have been in the past forced on us....
+We intend to begin a campaign of education in [Korea and China] such as we ourselves have experienced [and to develop] Asiatic commercial interests that will benefit us all.
+China and Korea are both atrociously mis-governed...These conditions we will endeavor to correct at the earliest possible date--by persuasion and education, if possible; by force, if necessary.
+And in this, as in all things, we expect to act in exact concurrence with the ideas and desires of England and the United States."